Project4Dimensions/xqueryBiblio/README.md

 This repository hosts an XQuery bibliography app for the Serra da Capivara, Piauí, Brazil ([1]).

 The interface allows you to create new entries and search by author surname, year and title.
 The [XAR] package (biblio-pt.xar) is in Portuguese.
-An English package (biblio-en.xar) is underway.
-There are 36 sample entries.
+It has 36 sample entries.
+An English package is underway.

 The eXist-db engine powers the app ([2], [3]).
 Upload a XAR file using eXist-db’s Dashboard Packet Manager ([4]).